tomasfn87/wa-tools/convertES5JsToGtmScript/README.md

-<h1>Download the project itself and its dependencies<h1>
+<h1>Download the project itself and its dependencies</h1>

-1 - Visit this website:<br>
+<h3>1 - Visit this website:</h3>
 <a href='https://download-directory.github.io'>https://download-directory.github.io</a><br><br>

-2 - Paste this URL in the input field and press Enter to download only this folder instead of the whole wa-tools repository:<br>
+<h3>2 - Paste this URL in the input field and press Enter to download only this folder instead of the whole wa-tools repository:</h3>
 <a href='https://github.com/tomasfn87/wa-tools/tree/main/convertES5JsToGtmScript'>https://github.com/tomasfn87/wa-tools/tree/main/convertES5JsToGtmScript</a><br><br>

-3 - Access the folder and run the command above to install the project's dependencies (Node.js / npm must be installed):<br>
+<h3>3 - Access the folder and run the command above to install the project's dependencies (Node.js / npm must be installed):</h3>
 <code>npm install</code><br>
 or<br>
 <code>npm i</code><br><br>

-4 - Install TypeScript libraries globally on your machine to use it as your transpiler (you could also use Babel):<br>
+<h3>4 - Install TypeScript libraries globally on your machine to use it as your transpiler (you could also use Babel):</h3>
 <code>sudo npm i -g typescript tsc ts-node</code><br>

+---
-<br><h1>Why was this script created?<h1>
+<br><h1>Why was this script created?</h1>

 > This script is meant to be used when a JavaScript code from a version above ES5 needs to be used into a Google Tag Manager custom JavaScript variable, and can also be partially useful when writing custom HTML tags.
 Google Tag Manager uses a slightly different version of JavaScript, know as GtmScript - it has to be ES5 and has its own syntax:<br><br>